juristr/juristr.github.com/_drafts/node-grunt-yeoman.md

 $ bower uninstall --save jquery
 ```

-What's particularly interesting is that Bower allows you to install packages from git repositories or even URLs.
+What's particularly interesting is that Bower allows you to install packages from any git repository or even a plain URL.

 ```
 $ bower install git:/github.com/user/package.git